cs-au-dk/jalangilogger/README.md

 - log files for JavaScript files is done where only a single JavaScript file is instrumented, obtaining a log file for an entire application is not currently possible
 - log files for JavaScript files will have nodejs-semantics and **not** browser-semantics, e.g. the value of `this` is not the global object.

-- TODO cleanup in nodeJSServer: it uses way to many node-packages
 - TODO actual JavaDoc in Java log parsing files
-- TODO use proper temp directory for temporary/generated files
-- TODO use config file for all the different directory-dependencies in scripts

 ## Contributing